eficode-academy/helm-katas/helm-chart-with-parameters.md

 This key is currently not in the deployment specification, so we have to add it.

 - add `replicas: {{ .Values.sentences.replicas }}` to the yaml:

+> :bulb: The replicas key is not there by default, so you must add it to the outermost `spec` map.

 ```yaml
 apiVersion: apps/v1